 - Higher energy bills – The system would consume more energy as it tries to compensate for the difficulty, leading to an increase in operating costs.

-- System breakdown – Blocked coils induce stress to the air conditioner unit, which could cause performance issues.
+- System breakdown – Clogged coils induce stress to the air conditioner unit, which could cause performance issues.

 - Repairs or replacements – When the system is stressed, components may start to fail, which could require repairs or complete replacement.